-We introduced distribution-based aggregates in order to construct features for relational domains where exploration of the relational structure will yield bags of values from categorical attributes of high cardinality.
-After introducing the experimental setup, Section 5.3 presents the empirical evidence in support of our main claims regarding the generalization performance of the new aggregates.
-Then we present a sensitivity analysis of the factors influencing the results (Section 5.4).
+After describing the experimental setup, Section 4.3 presents empirical evidence in support of our main claims regarding the generalization performance of the new aggregates.
+Then we present a sensitivity analysis of the factors influencing the results (Section 4.4).

-5.1 Domains
+4.1.
+Domains

-Our experiments are based on eight relational domains that are described in more detail in the Appendix.
-They are typical transaction or networked-entity domains with predominantly categorical attributes of high cardinality.
+Our experiments are based on eight relational domains that are described in more detail in Appendix B. They typical are transaction or networked-entity domains with predominantly categorical attributes of high cardinality.
 The first two domains (XOR and AND) are artificial, and were designed to illustrate simple cases where the concepts are based on (combinations of) unobserved attributes.
 Variations of these domains are also used for the sensitivity analysis later.
-Fraud is also a synthetic domain, designed to represent a real-world problem (telecommunications fraud detection), where target-object identifiers (particular telephone numbers) have been used in practice for classification [10][6].
+Fraud is also a synthetic domain, designed to represent a real-world problem (telecommunications fraud detection), where target-object identifiers (particular telephone numbers) have been used in practice for classification (Fawcett & Provost, 1997; Cortes et al., 2002).
 The remaining domains include data from real-world domains that satisfy the criteria of having interconnected entities.
 An overview of the number of tables, the number of objects, and the attribute types is given in Table 5.
 The equality relation of the types is implied by identical attribute names.